ishaankalra16/cd-jenkins/README.md

 This project has been forked from the Github repository: https://github.com/devopshydclub/vprofile-project.git
 # Vprofile-project

-A project deployed with the help of Continous Integration/Continous Delivery pipeline with the help the tools such as Jenkins, Nexus, SonarQube that send every notification to desired slack channel regarding every build of the pipeline.
+A project deployed with the help of Continuous Integration/Continuous Delivery pipeline with the help the tools such as Jenkins, Nexus, SonarQube that send every notification to desired slack channel regarding every build of the pipeline.

 # Prerequisites
 #